Response

 Proof Asset

-Benchmarks help a team decide whether the problem is worth an audit.
+Benchmarks help a team decide whether the problem is worth a plan.
 The point is not a universal industry average.
-It is a practical comparison between what the team can see now and what a revenue system should make visible.
+It is a practical comparison between what the team can see now and what an AI system should make visible.

 Direct answer